 Income tax planning and 529 plans

-The income tax benefits offered by 529 plans make these plans attractive to parents (and others) interested in saving for college.
+The income tax benefits offered by 529 plans make these plans attractive to parents (and others) who are saving for college or K-12 tuition.
 Qualified withdrawals from a 529 plan are tax free at the federal level, and some states also offer tax breaks to their residents.
 It's important to evaluate the federal and state tax consequences of plan withdrawals and contributions before you invest in a 529 plan.

 Federal income tax treatment of qualified withdrawals

 There are two types of 529 plans — savings plans and prepaid tuition plans.
 The federal income tax treatment of these plans is identical.
 Your contributions accumulate tax deferred, which means that you don't pay income taxes on the earnings each year.
 Then, if you withdraw funds to pay the beneficiary's qualified education expenses, the earnings portion of your withdrawal is free from federal income tax.
 This feature presents a significant opportunity to help you accumulate funds for college.

 Qualified education expenses for 529 savings plans include the full cost of tuition, fees, room and board, books, equipment, and computers for college and graduate school, plus K-12 tuition expenses for enrollment at an elementary or secondary public, private, or religious school up to $10,000 per year.

 Qualified education expenses for 529 prepaid tuition plans generally include tuition and fees for college only (not graduate school) at the colleges that participate in the plan.